Texas DPS Fires First Officer Over Uvalde School Shooting Response

 “Ninety more to go, plus the DPS director,” he said.

-Gutierrez has sued DPS in an effort to obtain documents surrounding the response to the shooting.
+Gutierrez has sued the department in an effort to obtain documents surrounding the response to the shooting.
 Several media outlets, including The Associated Press, have also asked courts to compel authorities and Uvalde officials to release records under public information laws.

 Republican Gov. Greg Abbott, who is up for reelection in November, has stood by McCraw and said during a September debate there needed to be “accountability for law enforcement at every level.”
 A spokesperson for Abbott did not return messages seeking comment about the firing.